zamanianlab/ZamanianLabDocs/docs/comp_storage.md

     ```

 Data can be transferred from ResearchDrive to the CHTC for pipeline-based processing and outputs can be transferred from the CHTC back to ResearchDrive for long-term storage and [Box](https://www.box.com) for post-processing, analysis and plotting.
 [Instructions](https://kb.wisc.edu/researchdata/internal/page.php?id=93998) can be found for connecting to and transferring files in and out of ResearchDrive.
-Files can be transferred into the mounted ResearchDrive using a number of approaches, including simple drag-and-drop into the mounted drive, command-line (`rsync` or `cp`), or Globus.
+Files can be transferred to and from ResearchDrive using a number of approaches, including simple drag-and-drop into the mounted drive, Globus, or via the command-line (`rsync` or `cp`).

 ???
 "Instructions for mounting the UW Research Drive on Mac and PC (as R drive)"